Overton Brooks: Election campaigns

+Brooks won with 62 percent of the vote.
+The national party did not do as well: although Brooks had endorsed Adlai Stevenson for president, his Republican opponent, Dwight D. Eisenhower became the first Republican since the Reconstruction era to win Louisiana's electoral votes.
+(Note: Allen, who had declared himself an "Eisenhower Republican", later returned to the Democratic Party and held a number of local offices, including mayor of Shreveport, over the next several decades.)

+Brooks faced Thompson again in the 1958 Democratic primary; he won by an even greater margin.
+He ran unopposed in the general election.

-In Brooks' last election to Congress in 1960, he faced another Republican challenger, Fred Charles McClanahan Jr. (1918–2007), a contractor from Shreveport who was reared in Homer in Claiborne Parish.
-McClanahan flew sixty-eight combat missions in World War II and received the Distinguished Flying Cross, the Air Medal, and the Purple Heart.
+In Brooks's last election in 1960 he faced another Republican challenger, Fred Charles McClanahan Jr. (1918–2007), a contractor from Shreveport who was reared in Homer in Claiborne Parish.
+McClanahan had flown sixty-eight combat missions in World War II and received the Distinguished Flying Cross, the Air Medal, and the Purple Heart.
 His wife, Mary, an educator, was active in the League of Women Voters.
 George Despot, later a state Republican chairman, was his campaign manager.

-McClanahan called for a two-party system, which he maintained would "bring us new recognition and respect in national affairs and stabilize state government with a constant watchdog ..."
+McClanahan called for a two-party system, which he maintained would "bring us new recognition and respect in national affairs and stabilize state government with a constant watchdog...."
 McClanahan, who endorsed the Nixon-Lodge ticket, called for the United States "to lead the free world in resisting the spread of communism and winning the Cold War in this hemisphere and in every country. ...
 Our foreign aid program must be re-evaluated on the basis of our aims...."
 Like Brooks, McClanahan affirmed his support for states' rights and segregation, having proclaimed "No right of the United States government to force integration in public schools."

 Brooks prevailed in his final race, 74-26 percent, though the Kennedy-Johnson ticket did not carry the Fourth Congressional District.

-Committee service

-Brooks served on the U.S. House Committee on Armed Services from 1947 to 1958, and he then became the first chairman of the newly formed House Space Committee (later Science and Astronautics), reportedly because his seniority entitled him to a more important post on Armed Services than he was considered capable of handling.
-He was reappointed in 1961.
-It was Brooks who proposed a civilian, rather than military, space program.
-On May 4, 1961, his committee sent a memo to then-Vice President Lyndon B. Johnson on this subject.
-U.S. President John F. Kennedy's speech which prompted the development of the Apollo program was delivered a few weeks later.